nikli2507/krk_chess_game/README.md

 ## Features

+- Play against the AI
+- See heuristic information: current stage, measure, distance to mate when playing optimal, the total number of white moves
-- Set up custom board configurations.
+- Setup a custom board position
-- Automatically find a good move for the given board configuration and force the win for the program.
+- See the current search tree used to find a good move
-- Provides a simple web interface for interaction.
-- Possibility to show the search tree.
+- Only access the Flask-API if needed

 ## Requirements